nextflow-io/nextflow/docs/process.md

 Hello Mr. c
 ```

-A native process is very similar to a {ref}`function <script-functions>`, but provides additional capabilities such as parallelism, caching, and progress logging.
+A native process is very similar to a {ref}`function <syntax-function>`, but provides additional capabilities such as parallelism, caching, and progress logging.

 (process-stub)=